Rainforest Cafe: Design

 Animatronic animals are spread throughout the restaurant.
-These include butterflies, elephants, gorillas, leopards, orangutans, chimpanzees, macaws, monkeys and tigers, though this will vary by location.
+These include butterflies, elephants, gorillas, leopards, orangutans, chimpanzees, jaguars, lemurs, macaws, monkeys, pandas and tigers, though this will vary by location.
 The restaurant is laid out so that these animals are set off the ground and are largely above diners' heads, not only allowing them to be seen from farther away, but making them appear larger as well.
-A crocodile (a hippo in Nashville) and a python are often located in the gift shop area to attract the attention of passersby.
-Tracy Tree, an animated tree face, sits inside the shop and provides rainforest facts.
+A crocodile (a hippo in Nashville) and a snake are often located in the gift shop area to attract the attention of passers by greeting guests from above.
+Tracy Tree, a talking tree, sits inside the shop and provides rainforest facts.
 The animals are manufactured by Russells Creative, LLC, of Apopka, Florida, formerly UCFab International.

 A retail village is located in front of the dining area with an assortment of souvenirs that are rainforest-themed or are branded with the Rainforest Cafe logo, mostly printed by the Atlanta-based fashion apparel company Boxercraft Inc. A small water feature with an animatronic crocodile (a hippo in Nashville) is located just outside the shop, in which visitors are invited to toss coins.

 Rainforest Cafe also has a set of eight animal mascots, called "The Wild Bunch".
 These characters include Cha!
 Cha!, the red-eyed tree frog; Maya, the jaguar; Rio, the macaw; Tuki, the elephant; Ozzie, the orangutan; Bamba, the gorilla; Iggy, the iguana; and Nile, the crocodile.
 These eight characters may be represented on children's menus, merchandise, or the company logo.
+A ninth member, Julius Squeezer the python, was introduced in September 2026.